-A: It’s Paris, do I need to say more?
+A: It’s Paris.
+Do I need to say more?
 Jokes aside though, the city offers endless opportunities for gourmet food, nice galleries, interactive kids’ activities and just simple walks in the amazing parks around the city of light.

 Q: Any negatives?
 What do you miss most about home?

 A: Yes, the first year was terrible.
 The bureaucracy was killing us (still does to some extent).
-It took us 3 months to find an apartment, I couldn’t get a place in any childcare system for nearly two years and the language… Oh, the language.
+It took us three months to find an apartment, I couldn’t get a place in any childcare system for nearly two years, and the language… Oh, the language.
 It lacks any logical reasoning when learning.
 That was a major challenge.
 And then slowly but surely things started falling into place.
 It reminded us why we loved the city to begin with.
 Starting over is never easy, friends and family are the things we missed to death in the first couple of years.
 We still do, but now we have our own social circle and family visits relatively often.